The Legend of the Blue Sea: Reception

-The show started with a strong 16.4% viewership rating nationwide, reaching as high as 20.7 percent for certain scenes, according to Nielsen Korea and surpassed the 20% mark in the metropolitan area by its sixth episode.
+The show started with a strong 16.4% viewership rating nationwide, reaching as high as 20.7% for certain scenes, according to Nielsen Korea and surpassed the 20% mark in the metropolitan area by its sixth episode.
 The series maintained the first-place ranking for its timeslot during its airing and surpassed 20% viewership ratings.
 The series also fared well overseas, having been exported to all major regions around the world, including Southeast Asia, the Americas and Europe.
 After the release of director's cut for the first two episodes which included additional scenes, it was acclaimed to be good and many felt that these episodes would've done much better than the previous cuts.

 Jun's performance as a mermaid was met with overall high praise; with The Straits Times saying that she is "brilliant as the otherworldly goofball who is blissfully unaware of the mission to save her self-worth" and Yonhap News Agency highlighting her "trademark lanky, slender yet at times powerful and dramatic performance".